2018 Solar Car Regulations

-Please have a careful read of the official 2018 national AIMSC regulations further down the page.
-The Tasmanian competition will run according to these for the most part and teams should become familiar with the entire document.
+Please have a careful read of the official 2018 national AIMSC model solar car regulations above.
+The Tasmanian competition will run according to these for the most part and participants should become familiar with the entire document.

-A few important modifications have however been introduced by the Tasmanian Committee to make the state competition a little easier and cheaper for local schools to get involved.
-Top teams selected to compete at the nationals in Sydney will need to comply with the AIMSC regulations in full.
+A few important modifications have however been introduced by the Tasmanian Committee to make for a simpler state competition.
+Teams selected to compete at the nationals in Sydney will then be assisted to comply with the AIMSC regulations in full.

 The key changes to the Tasmanian event are detailed as follows.